-Each rectangular block has fixed height but varying width to indicate the value.
-You can use a grouped bar chart to display the data if multiple columns of data are mapped to the Y-axis.
+Each rectangular bar has a fixed height and a varying width that indicates a value.
+You can use a grouped bar chart to display the data if multiple columns of data are configured for the Y-axis.

-- On the search page of a Logstore, enter a query and analysis statement in the search box, set the time range, and then click Search & Analysis.
+- Enter a query statement in the search box, select a time range, and then click Search & Analyze.

-LIMITsyntax to control the number of data types.
-Analysis results may not be clearly displayed if the chart contains excessive rectangular blocks.
-You can use a
+LIMITclause to control the number of categorical rectangular bars.
+Analysis results may not be clearly displayed if the chart contains excessive rectangular bars.
+You can use an

-ORDER BYclause for top N analysis.
-We also recommend that you map no more than five columns of data to the Y-axis.
+ORDER BYclause to analyze the top N values of fields.
+In addition, we recommend that you configure no more than five fields for the Y-axis.

 To analyze the

-request_uri with the top 10 largest number of visits and display the analysis results in a simple
+request_uri with the top 10 number of visits and display the analysis results in a bar chart,

 * | select request_uri, count(1) as count group by request_uri order by count desc limit 10